What is Sensory Integration Training?

 These are examples of sensory processing difficulties.
 Often, signs of these difficulties are evident in their behaviour.
 Some individuals may experience the sensory inputs as overwhelming and upsetting.
 This is what leads to a 'sensory overload'.
 Others may crave ever more sensory input.
 Individuals may be over-sensitive to sensory input, under-sensitive, or both.
 Sensory integration difficulties can contribute to challenges with motor skills, and with more complex planning and organisation tasks.

-It’s common for all of us to feel under or over-sensitive to sensory inputs.
+It's common for all of us to feel under or over-sensitive to sensory inputs.
 For example, music or bright lights may feel too much if you have a headache.
 You can feel uncoordinated or find it hard to focus when tired.
 But these feelings are temporary and wouldn't affect you in the long term.
-Sensory processing difficulties have a big impact on everyday life and learning.
+Sensory processing difficulties shape everyday life and learning.
 It's possible to improve someone's daily functioning with professional advice and appropriate therapy.

 Some may have difficulty processing input from one sense (e.g., visual processing).
 Others may have trouble integrating inputs from more than one sensory system.
 Note that sensory integration difficulties are different from sensory impairments (e.g., hearing loss).
 Sometimes the two result in similar behaviours.
 Someone with perfect hearing can struggle to follow conversations if they have difficulty processing auditory signals.

-Our understanding of sensory integration came from studies in the late 60s and 70s by Dr A Jean Ayres.
-Ayres was an occupational therapist and psychologist in the US with an understanding of neuroscience.
-Sensory Integration Therapy is a specific evidence-based SI therapy practiced by trained practitioners.
+Our understanding of sensory integration came from studies in the late 1960s and 1970s by Dr A Jean Ayres, an occupational therapist with advanced training in neuroscience and educational psychology, working in the USA.
+Sensory Integration Therapy is a specific evidence-based SI therapy delivered by trained practitioners.

 1. Sensory Modulation Problems